 Influenza, or more commonly called the flu, is a serious infectious disease that can spread fast through the coughs and sneezes of people who are carrying the influenza virus.
 The flu can cause serious complications requiring hospitalization, and even resulting in death.
 It can hit anyone – it does not matter how fit, active or healthy you may be.

-In 2018, a new High-Dose Influenza vaccine product will be offered to those who are 65 years of age and older and who reside in a long-term care facility.
+The High-Dose Influenza vaccine product will be offered to those who are 65 years of age and older and who reside in a long-term care facility.

 For more information, talk to your nurse or doctor.